 Sense of purpose

 Indeed, the shooting — dramatic as it was and a definite interruption in his career plans — does not define Carr's life.
 More than anything, Carr, who turns 25 next week and now lives on his own in Hayward, is a pilot.
 He's a lover of aviation, of all things winged and the wild blue beyond.
-Despite his injuries, his singular sense of purpose and determination have allowed him to stay on course, never succumb to self pity and even reach out to others
+Despite his injuries, his singular sense of purpose and determination have allowed him to stay on course, never succumb to self pity and even reach out to others who might need encouragement.

 "Right now, I'm an instructor for ground school," Carr said Wednesday, sitting next to a student at the Federal Aviation Administration-approved simulators in the headquarters of the Hayward Flight School, where he works with the school's owner and chief pilot, Abel Cavalie.